Open Internet Information

 Any device certified as being Sprint network compatible may be used on the Sprint network, including compatible devices not purchased from Sprint.
 Information about Sprint compatible devices can be found on Sprint’s website at: support.sprint.com/support/devicelistpage.
 Sprint will not activate devices that have been reported as lost or stolen or associated with accounts that are found not to be in good standing.

-Network speed and latency determines how applications perform on a network.
+Network speed and latency affect how applications perform on a network.
 Many commonly used applications do not require high speeds.
-Applications like email, general web surfing, posting on social media, and other similar applications work well even when connected at lower speeds and are not generally affected by latency.
-Applications like streaming music and video may require higher speeds, but because they can be buffered, are also not affected by higher latency.
-Applications like real-time gaming, two way video conferencing, and other interactive audio/video applications usually work best when customers have high speed connections and low latency.
-Sprint customers will enjoy the best experience with these interactive applications when connected to Sprint’s newest network technology.
+Applications like email, general web surfing, posting on social media, and other similar applications work well even when connected at lower speeds and are not generally affected by higher latency.
+Applications like streaming music and video may require higher speeds, but because they can be buffered, are also generally not affected by higher latency.
+Applications like real-time gaming, two way video conferencing, and other interactive audio/video applications usually work best when customers have high-speed connections and low latency.
+Sprint customers will enjoy the best experience with these interactive applications when connected to the newest network technology.

 What performance can I expect from Sprint's data networks?
 Where are those speeds available?